• Skip to primary navigation

 This chocolate chip protein muffins recipe has been my newest obsession.

-This easy protein powder muffin recipe is gluten free, dairy free and paleo friendly.
+These easy chocolate chip protein muffins are gluten free, dairy free and paleo friendly.

 What's not to love?!